 Food and drinks items are not allowed with an exception of meals for those with food allergies.

 As a safety precaution, we do not recommend wearing heels or flip flops.

 Dinner and breakfast will be served in the Mess Deck.

 - Food options are subject to change.

 - If you have dietary restrictions, you will need to bring your own meal options.
 There is a fridge and microwave available for your convenience.

 - While the Mess Deck (eating area) is a nut-free area, and our food is prepared in a nut-free facility, the Geedunk (snack bar) sells items that contain nuts.

 The Geedunk (snack bar) will be open from 7:30pm until 9:45pm.
 A variety of snacks and souvenirs will be available for purchase.
-Credit cards and Canadian currency are accepted.
+We accept cash payments in USD and all credit cards.